-- 2.1 Tier 1 of the PCS allows pharmacy contractors to establish the first step of a fully integrated care model.
-This will provide people with greater choice and access to ongoing OC supplies, previously initiated in primary care or a sexual health clinic (or equivalent). - 2.2 The objectives of the service are: - To provide a model for community pharmacy teams to continue the provision of OC supplies initiated in primary care or sexual health clinics (or equivalent).
+- 2.1 The objectives of tier 1 of the service are: - To provide a model for community pharmacy teams to continue the provision of OC supplies initiated in primary care or sexual health clinics (or equivalent).
 This will be undertaken using PGDs to support the review and supply process. - To establish an integrated pathway between existing services and community pharmacies that provides people with greater choice and access when considering continuing their current form of OC.